 #3: Don’t Neglect Your Health Needs During Summer Travel

 If you take medications, make sure you have enough to last you through your summer travel.
-Even better, get copies of your prescriptions in case you need to have them filled while you’re away from home.
-If you need other treatments, like IV infusions, work with your healthcare provider to adjust your treatment schedule if necessary.
+You can also prepare by getting copies of your prescriptions in case you need to have them filled while you’re away from home.
+If you need other treatments, like biologic infusions or injections, work with your healthcare provider to adjust your treatment schedule or plan for travel around your treatment schedule.

 #4: Know Your Limits

 You likely know what your body can handle and what it can’t.
 Don’t be afraid to sit out some activities or to suggest some other ones that work better for you.
-Schedule time in just for you to relax the way you need to.
+Schedule time in just for you to relax and recuperate from activities that may trigger symptoms or make you tired.